Drive, She Said

-Drive, She Said is a 1997 Canadian film by Mina Shum, starring Moira Kelly, Sebastian Spence and Josh Hamilton.
+Drive, She Said is a 1997 Canadian drama film written and directed by Mina Shum.
+It stars Moira Kelly, Sebastian Spence and Josh Hamilton.

 Plot summary

-Nadine (Moira Kelly), a bank teller, is taken hostage by Tass (Josh Hamilton), who has robbed the bank to pay for medical care for his ailing mother.
+Nadine, a bank teller, is taken hostage by Tass, who has robbed the bank to pay for medical care for his ailing mother.
 The film focuses on the developing relationship between Nadine and Tass, and Nadine's changing views in relation to her conventional life and relationships.
-The police and Nadine's longtime boyfriend, fellow bank employee Jonathan (Sebastian Spence) search for and successfully find her, though also find that she has been permanently affected by her time with Tass.
+The police and Nadine's longtime boyfriend, fellow bank employee Jonathan search for and successfully find her, though also find that she has been permanently affected by her time with Tass.